 The DNA Relatives feature includes a few ways to help you filter and sort your list of genetic matches.
-To get started, use the filter options on the right side of the page to find those relatives that are of interest to you.
-Once you find a relative you would like to connect with, you can send him or her a message, favorite the relative, or establish a sharing relationship.
-To easily find relatives you marked as favorites or ones with whom you have a sharing connection, you can use the sorting options located at the top your list.
+To get started, use the filter options on the left side of the page to find those relatives that are of interest to you.
+Once you find a relative you would like to connect with, you can send him or her a message, favorite the relative, or establish a sharing connection.

 Some users are more interested in a certain degree of relatives — whether closer or more distant.
-Using the Strength of Relationship sort option, you can order your list based on predicted relationship, percent related or the number of segments shared.
-You can also sort your list to surface the newest matches first, by using Newest Relatives in the Strength of Relationship sort option.
+Using the "Sort by" option on the top right, you can order your list based on strength of relationship, percent related, the number of segments shared, or by the newest relatives added to your list.

 There are several options for sorting your list of matches, but only one sort feature can be used at a time.
 You can combine sort and filter options to narrow your list down.

-Under the Strength of Relationship dropdown you can sort your matches by relationship, percent related, or segments shared.
+Under the "Sort by" dropdown you can sort your matches by strength of relationship, percent related, segments shared, or newest relatives.